microsoft/Emoji2recipe/README.md

 The result generated in the previous step will show you a recipe with the title and instructions!

-## Credits
+# Credits

-The dataset used for the experiments is available at (https://eightportions.com/datasets/Recipes/).
+The dataset used for the experiments is available [here](https://eightportions.com/datasets/Recipes/).
 Special thanks to Ryan Lee for curating this and making this available.

-Specail thanks to Ben Eisner, Tim Rocktaschel and the team from UCL for making the pre-trained emoji embeddings available.
+Special thanks to Ben Eisner, Tim Rocktaschel and the team from UCL for making the pre-trained emoji embeddings available.

 # Contributing